JohnK-sljkrr/Special-Libraries/README.md

 Initial upload so I can preserve this.

-These are spcial libraries for Arduino and Teensy that I have modified for my needs
+These are special libraries for Arduino and Teensy that I have modified for my needs

 # TimeTeensy3
 I added support for Daylight Savings time as I needed it for a project.